flame-engine/flame/packages/flame_bloc/DEPRECATED_README.md

 # Flame Bloc 🔥🧱

-`flame_bloc` adds easy access to blocs/cubits that are available on the widget tree to your Flame game and makes it possible for Flame components to listen to state changes to those blocs/cubits.
+`flame_bloc` provides easy access to blocs/cubits that are available on the widget tree to your Flame game and makes it possible for Flame components to listen to state changes to those blocs/cubits.

 ## How to use